franklin-jr/Api_Delivery_List--Adonis/README.md

 This Api aims to exclusively serve the DeliveryList application, it composes login, crud and sockect methods.

 ## Setup
+*Note:* To consume the API locally, it is necessary to have [Adonis.js](https://adonisjs.com/docs/4.1/installation) installed.

 ### Perform the following steps: